Rudraksh919/Trace_It/README.md

 ## Future Enhancements

-- [ ] Add bounding volume hierarchies (BVH) for scene acceleration
-- [ ] Implement texture mapping and normal mapping
-- [ ] Add support for area lights and soft shadows
-- [ ] Introduce mesh loading (OBJ/STL format)
-- [ ] Implement importance sampling for better convergence
-- [ ] Add depth of field and motion blur effects
-- [ ] GPU acceleration with CUDA or OpenCL
+- GPU acceleration with CUDA or OpenCL

 ## Output Format